Barefoot Workshops News page

 STAFF & CONSULTANTS

-Melissa Brough (Research & Assessment Consultant – Africa Programs)
+Melissa Brough (Research & Assessment Consultant)

 Melissa Brough received her B.A. in Development Studies and Modern Culture & Media from Brown University.
 She subsequently worked in documentary film production and for FilmAid International, a non-profit organization that uses film and video to promote health and strengthen communities.
 As Program Officer she supported video-based, psychosocial and educational programs as well as participatory video projects in refugee camps in East Africa, and youth media projects in the Gulf Coast of the U. S. She has volunteered with local and international community media projects including the Chiapas Media Project in Mexico, whose work she helped bring to the 2001 Sundance Film Festival.
 Melissa is currently working on her PhD at the Annenberg School for Communication at the University of Southern California.
 Her research interests include participatory media practices for social change; participatory design of mobile platforms; program evaluation; community media and social movements.